remoorejr/alpha-facebookLogin/README.md

 ## Cocoapods

-This plugin use the CocoaPods dependency manager in order to satisfy the iOS Facebook SDK library dependencies.
+This plugin uses the CocoaPods dependency manager in order to satisfy the iOS Facebook SDK library dependencies.

 Therefore please make sure you have Cocoapods installed in your iOS build environment - setup instructions can be found [here](https://cocoapods.org).
 Also make sure your local Cocoapods repo is up-to-date by running